bbalazs88/Machine_Learning/README.md

 My machine learning projects.
 It's time to dive deep into the machine learning libraries, and study the models, the hyperparameters, scaling, and everything relates to this topic.

+All the notebooks, I try to comment as much as possible, to make them clear, understandable, and reproducible to anyone.

 ## Image classification
 It's a Deep Learning project, the MNIST dataset of the hand written numbers.
 At the end of the notebook, I added some examples of the predictions and the real labels - for this part, the real judge are your eyes.